KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 Viewing ILL requests
 ------------------------

 From the main ILL requests screen you can view, filter and sort your ILL requests.
-You can use the :ref: ‘ILLHiddenRequestStatuses’ preference to hide completed statuses by default.
+You can use the :ref:`ILLHiddenRequestStatuses` preference to hide completed statuses by default.
 You can also click on the ‘List requests’ button at any time to return to this list.

 |image1435|

-There is a large amount of data available in the Requests table so it is advisable to make use of :ref:`'Table settings'<table-settings-label>` section of the Administration module (table id: ill-requests) to view only the information you need.
+There is a large amount of data available in the Requests table so it is advisable to make use of :ref:`Table settings <table-settings-label>` section of the Administration module (table id: ill-requests) to view only the information you need.
 The first half of the table displays data related to the ILL item itself such as title, volume, page numbers.